FoodReady » Blog » cGMP vs GMP: What’s the Difference?

 Current Good Manufacturing Practices (cGMP) represent an advanced phase of the broader framework of GMP.

-cGMP is particularly relevant in industries where product quality and safety are of the utmost importance and where regulations are often stringent and continuously evolving.
+cGMP is particularly relevant in industries where product quality and safety are vital and regulations are often stringent and continuously evolving.

 How cGMP Goes Beyond GMP?